shanusaras/Credit-Risk-Scoring-Loan-Default-Detection-Pipeline/README.md

 - **Data Preprocessing**: Engineered new features (e.g., job stability, city tier, state default rate), handled duplicates, data types, missing values, and outliers, scaled numerical features, and encoded categorical features.
 - **Exploratory Data Analysis**: Analyzed distributions and relationships using descriptive statistics, correlations, and visualizations.
 - **Modeling**: Trained and evaluated eight baseline models (e.g., Logistic Regression, Random Forest, XGBoost) and tuned hyperparameters.
 Selected a Random Forest Classifier with an optimized decision threshold, achieving an AUC-PR of 0.59, recall of 0.79, and precision of 0.51 for the default class on the hold-out test set.
 Visualized feature importances and showed model prediction examples.
-- **Deployment**: Served the full machine learning pipeline (preprocessing and model) as a web app using a FastAPI backend and Gradio frontend within a single Docker container, hosted on Hugging Face Spaces.
+- **Deployment (status)**: The repository contains a Dockerized FastAPI + Gradio deployment stack and scripts to host the app (e.g., on Hugging Face Spaces).
+The app is **deployment-ready** and can be launched locally or hosted; a live demo will be posted in a future iteration.
 - **Testing**: Implemented comprehensive unit, integration, and end-to-end tests to validate individual components, their interactions, and entire user journeys.